Brad Lewis

 Bradford Clark Lewis (born April 29, 1958) is an American film producer, director, writer and politician.
-He produced Antz, the Oscar-winning Ratatouille, Storks, and was nominated for an Academy Award for producing How to Train Your Dragon: The Hidden World.
+He produced the second computer animated film in history Antz, the Oscar-winning Ratatouille, Storks, and was also nominated for an Academy Award for producing How to Train Your Dragon: The Hidden World.
 He also co-directed Cars 2 for Pixar.
 He is a two-time Emmy winner for his work on The Last Halloween and ABC's Monday Night Football.
 He is a former mayor of the city of San Carlos, California.

 Personal life

 Lewis was born in Sacramento County, California.
 He was raised in San Mateo, California and moved to nearby San Carlos in 1991.
 Lewis graduated from Fresno State University with a Bachelor of Arts in Theatre, and lives in Durham, North Carolina.
-Brad has a son, Jackson Lewis, and a daughter Ella Dale Lewis.
-He is married to Andrea McCarthy Lewis.
+Brad has two children, Jackson and Ella, and is married to Andrea McCarthy Lewis.

 Career

 Pacific Data Images

 For over thirteen years Lewis worked at Pacific Data Images (PDI), a computer animation and visual effects production company.
 He served as executive Producer and Vice President of Production, and lead the expansion of the partnership with DreamWorks SKG.

-Lewis first produced television specials.
+Prior to PDI while working in NYC, he produced, designed and directed computer graphics for ESPN and Showtime.
+He also was the executive in charge of visual effects at VCA Teletronics and worked with the top advertising agencies.

+Lewis produced many commercials and visual effects for feature films while at PDI.
+Of his many "firsts" in computer animation he produced The Bud Bowl, Pillsbury Doughboy, Hamburger Helper amongst many others television specials.
 In 1991 he received a Sports Emmy Awards for graphic design on ABC's Monday Night Football.
 In 1992 he won a Primetime Emmy Award for Outstanding Special Visual Effects on The Last Halloween, for which Hanna-Barbera used CGI animation instead of traditional animation for the first time.
 In 1995 Lewis produced "Treehouse of Horror VI", the first 3D episode of The Simpsons, with a three-dimensional Homer Simpson.

 Lewis then served as producer on films such as Broken Arrow (1996), The Arrival (1996), The Peacemaker (1997), Antz (1998) and Forces of Nature (1999).
 He was to direct the cancelled animated film Tusker with Tim Johnson.
 Lewis left the company shortly after it was purchased by DreamWorks SKG in 2000.

 Additionally, Lewis' commercial production work netted him two Clios.